-Unveiling the Price of Obscenity: Evidence from Closing Prostitution Windows in the Netherlands
+The Price of Obscenity in Housing Markets: Evidence from Closing Prostitution Windows

 Suggested Citation: Suggested Citation